sourcegraph/src-expose-demo/README.md

 }
 ```

-6.Navigate to Admin > Repositories and you should a list of repositories
-7.Search for `AdServiceClient` where you should see many results.
-Try filtering using `lang:java`

-To see an example of what `src-expose` is serving to Sourcegraph:
+1. For demo purposes, you can increase the speed at which Sourcegraph indexes code changes by going to **Site admin > Configuration**, then setting `search.index.enabled` to `false`.
+1. View the list of indexed repositories in Sourcegraph at **Site Admin > Repositories**
+1. Test by searching for `AdServiceClient`.
+Additionally, limit results to Java files using the `lang:java` filter.

+## Optional: to view the API data provided by `src-expose`:

-- Go to [http://localhost:3434/v1/list-repos](http://localhost:3434/v1/list-repos) to see the list of repositories
+1. Open [http://localhost:3434/v1/list-repos](http://localhost:3434/v1/list-repos) to see the list of repositories
-- Go to [http://localhost:3434/repos/cartservice/.git/](http://localhost:3434/repos/cartservice/.git/) to see the contents of the `cartservice` Git repository.
+1. Open [http://localhost:3434/repos/cartservice/.git/](http://localhost:3434/repos/cartservice/.git/) to see the response for a specific repository

+## FAQs

+### How long does it take for changes to local code to be reflected in Sourcegraph?

+Approximately one minute but this can vary.
+To force Sourcegraph to pull the latest changes, navigate to any repository, go to to **Settings > Mirroring**, then click on **Refresh now**.
+You can also increase the speed at which Sourcegraph indexes code changes by going to **Site admin > Configuration**, then setting `search.index.enabled` to `false`, but note this is only something you would want to do for demo purposes.

-## Notes
+## Implementation notes

-- A custom Docker network is required to communicate with containers via a hostname as opposed to an IP address.
+- A custom Docker network is used so the `src-expose` container can set a custom hostname, removing the need to figure out what IP address the `src-expose` container has been assigned for use in the external service configuration.
-- If you already have a Sourcegraph instance, for it to see the src-expose container, create a Docker network called `sourcegraph`, then modify the docker container run command to include `--network sourcegraph`.
+- If you want to run and expose `src-expose` to your existing Soucegraph instance, create a Docker network called `sourcegraph`, then modify the Sourcegraph `docker container run` command to include `--network sourcegraph`.
-- This has not been tested on Linux or Windows.
+- Not yet tested on Linux or Windows.